zhenghao2519/SSI-based-decentralized-access-control/README.md

-# Bachelor Thesis Zhenghao Zhang
+# SSI-Based Decentralized Access Control

+A decentralized access control system supports all kinds of access control models (e.g., ABAC, RBAC, CapBAC) by leveraging Self-sovereign Identity.

 ## Overview

+SSI stands for Self-sovereign Identity.

-This directory contains a decentralized identity-based agent representing things in Forestry.
-The agent acts as a TCP server and receives commands in JSON form.
+This directory contains four parts of code, which form an agent representing things in Forestry 4.0.

+1.  `agent_runners`: The agent itself acts as a TCP server and receives commands in JSON form.

-An extra GUI based on pyqt5 is also provided, acting as a client sending commands.
+2.  `gui`: A pyqt5 GUI is also provided, acting as a client sending commands.
+3.  `docker`: dockerfile for building an image, which contains the agent.
+4.  `opa`: some example implementation Rego policy used by OPA

 The overall architecture is shown as follows:

 ![implementation.drawio](implementation_arch.png)

-In order to let the agent work properly, a distributed ledger and an external access control engine is required.
+In order to let the agent work properly, a distributed ledger and an external access control engine are required.